sgrif/diesel.rs-website/src/guides/composing-applications.md

+---
-# Composing Applications with Diesel
+title: "Composing Applications with Diesel"
+lang: en-US
+---
+::: demo
+::: content-wrapper
+::: guide-wrapper

 One of the main benefits of using a query builder over raw SQL is that you can pull bits of your query out into functions and reuse them.